robotcorner/CS-321-JavaTeamProjectTeam10/README.md

 ## Task Overview

 This is six week team project for creating a **Java** Swing app related to organize a list of books or movies that the user chooses.
+This is a course requirement.
+It is a group project in Java for CS321 at the University of Alabama in Huntsville

 ### Summary of Actions